 Why does my car sound like something is rattling?

-One common cause of a rattling noise coming from your car is rust and corrosion.
+One common cause of a rattling noise from your car is rust and corrosion.
 Check the undercarriage for signs of this, like rusty or corroded metal plates.

 Why does my Honda rattle when I accelerate?

-If your Honda rattle when you accelerate, it may be time to check the transmission fluid level.
+If your Honda rattles when you accelerate, it may be time to check the transmission fluid level.
 Transmission fluid should always be at a proper level in order of maintenance; if it’s low, refill the reservoir.

 Test drive your car to see if the problem goes away – sometimes simple fixes like refilling the reservoir can fix an issue without any further work required on your part.